 They slept in their wagons and built cabins against "the Inclemency of the weather."
 In the spring they turned rifles on the bear, deer, elk, and bison that thundered through the grass from Buffalo Lick Run to the pea-vine and timber on Hunting Ridge.
 They declared war on wolves and panthers that preyed on wild and tame herds, and used game trails as roads, blazing new ones to the springs and salt licks.
 "Niswanger's Hunting Path" was named for Christian Niswanger, whose widow Hite married in 1741, two years after his wife Anna Maria died.

 Their cabins were no better than those of the Irish.
-But unlike the Irish, Germans planned for permanence, and before enlarging their dwellings built sturdy barns.
-A man might go years with "a fine large barn," and in his cabin have nothing but earth under his feet, and over his head boards on log purlins held down with weight-poles and cross pieces called "knees" to keep them from sliding off, and perhaps a central smoke hole.
+But unlike most of the Irish, the Germans planned for permanence, and before enlarging their dwellings, built sturdy barns.
+A man might go years with "a fine large barn," and in his cabin have nothing but earth under his feet, and over his head a roof of boards held on the log purlins by weight-poles and cross pieces called "knees" to keep them from sliding off, and perhaps a central smoke hole.
 But for his trouble he had ample fodder and well housed livestock.
 Human comfort could be planned for by leaving sill logs wide enough in the cabin to one day lay beams for a floor of thick puncheons.

-Shortly prior to 1748 Hite transferred the land on Opequon to his eldest son John, and moved with his wife to Cedar Creek, a mile east of George Bowman's log house.
+Prior to 1748 Hite transferred the land on Opequon to his eldest son John, and moved to Cedar Creek, a mile east of George Bowman's log house.
 In 1753 Hite's son built a stone house to dwarf his father's on the Opequon tract.
-According to Samuel Kercheval "it was considered by far the finest dwelling house west of the Blue Ridge," although much plainer without the neo-classical conceits inflicted on it in the mid-nineteenth century, or the renovations it has undergone since.
+According to Samuel Kercheval "it was considered by far the finest dwelling house west of the Blue Ridge," although much plainer, without the neo-classical conceits and renovations it has aquired since.